 I’ve provided some background and detail on the list, below.
 If you don’t care about my reasoning or the issues that I feel are important to the movie’s failure, you can cut to the chase and just read the list at the end.

-Let me cover some immediate objections with which people will likely respond.
-Yes, I understand that a movie based on a book (or books) is an adaptation because cinema is a different medium from the written word.
+I understand that a movie based on a book is an adaptation because cinema is a different medium from the written word.
 While many would consider me a purist, I’m not such a purist that I can’t understand that changes must be made in order to make a movie watchable and engaging.

-And in that regard, let me first just briefly touch on the Lord of the Rings trilogy movies.
+Let’s briefly touch on the Lord of the Rings trilogy movies.
 I think they are amazing pieces of work.
-I have all the extended editions, and have watched them many, many times.
-I’ve watched every moment of the special features, too.
 They are stirring on both a visual and emotional level, and on many occasions completely exceeded my expectations.
 As for the adaptation, I can understand and agree with the omission of Tom Bombadil.
 The changing of Glorfindel to Arwen during the flight to the fords makes perfect sense – especially to bring a more feminine tone to the movies.

 Even the extended scenes with Arwen that were written were written faithfully based on Tolkien’s own work in the appendices – and they fit into the narrative of the LOTR stories as a whole.
 The story of Arwen and Aragorn is a compelling one, and it reaches back to the story of Beren and Luthien in Tolkien’s historical works.
 How stirring is the scene with Arwen wearing her funeral garb, mourning over Aragorn’s death?